Joystream/joystream/README.md

 and then second:

 - **Group OKRs**: Group OKRs are defined by the set of stakeholders assigned to the key results, and in particular that there is more than one person involved.
 Typically this could be a set of people working as a team on some topic or problem.
-In principle, such an OKR can be rationalised by a mix of release and quarterly OKRs, but in practice it will most often just be one or the other.
-These OKRs should be flexible in time scope, and should be reorganized if circumstances change.
+In principle, such an OKR can be rationalized by a mix of release and quarterly OKRs, but in practice, it will most often just be one or the other.
+These OKRs should be flexible in time scope and should be reorganized if circumstances change.
 The current set of such OKRs can be found [below](#group-okrs).

 - **Personal OKRs**: The exact same thing as group OKRs, only applying to a single person only.
 The current set of such OKRs can be found [below](#personal-okrs).